K-OpenNet/ONOS-IoT-Cloud-Hub/README.md

 ### BPF Compiler Collection (BCC)
 BCC is a toolkit for creating efficient kernel tracing and manipulation programs, and includes several useful tools and examples.
-It makes use of extended BPF (Berkeley Packet Filters), formally known as eBPF, a new feature that was first added to Linux 3.15.
-Much of what BCC uses requires Linux 4.1 and above.

 ### eBPF (extended Berkeley Packet Filter)
 The IO Visor community has created many excellent sources of information and samples on eBPF from beginner to advanced levels.